saltict/availproject.github.io/docs/about/introduction.md

 3. **Assumption of Validity**: Proof of validity is demanded upfront, unlike Optimistic Rollups.
 4. **Data Availability**: While validity proofs are independent of data availability, the chain's security heavily depends on it.
 5. **Implications of Data Unavailability**:
-   - **State Recreation**: Users can recreate the state using main chain data.
+   - **State Recreation**: Users can not recreate the state if data is not available.
-   - **Sequencer Intervention**: Other sequencers can step in to restore state and continue operations.
+   - **Sequencer Intervention**: Other sequencers can step in to restore the state and continue operations.

 Still, there are constraints with data availability.